sdiehl/stephendiehl.com/posts/poll.md

 > hsc3, the supercollider library, could really use some documentation IMO.
 One can rely on the supercollider docs, but that's an extra layer of lookup, and you have to infer the meaning of arguments that don't always correspond exactly.
 Seems to me sound is one area where new programmers might be interested in playing with haskell, unfortunately its not too noob friendly.

 #### Language Features

+> Which aspects of GHC do you feel are under represented or misunderstood?

 For language features I tried to poll on topics specific to GHC's implementation details.
 The results were overwhelmingly about performance and profiling: